NAFTA - Chapter 11 - Investment

 At least $470 million CAD

 Active.
-Canada received the Notice of Arbitration on November 19, 2018.
+Canada received the Notice of Arbitration (NOA) on August 12, 2019.

-On August 20, 2018, Westmoreland submitted a Notice of Intent to Submit a Claim to Arbitration.
-On November 19, 2018, Westmoreland filed its Notice of Arbitration, commencing the NAFTA arbitration process.
+Westmoreland Mining Holdings LLC, submitted a Notice of Intent to Submit a Claim to Arbitration (NOI) dated May 13, 2019, and filed an NOA commencing the NAFTA arbitration process on August 12, 2019.

 Factual overview and nature of the claim

-Westmoreland alleges that the Province of Alberta’s Clean Climate Leadership Plan (CCLP), which sought to phase out all electricity generated from coal by 2030, has reduced the lifespan of Westmoreland’s mines in Alberta and treated Westmoreland unfairly.
+Westmoreland alleges that the Province of Alberta’s Climate Leadership Plan (CLP), which sought to phase out all electricity generated from coal by 2030, has reduced the lifespan of Westmoreland’s mines in Alberta and treated Westmoreland unfairly.

-This case is being governed by the arbitral rules of the United Nations Commission on International Trade Law.
+This case is governed by the arbitral rules of the United Nations Commission on International Trade Law (UNCITRAL).
+Documents related to this case can be viewed at the website of the International Centre for Settlement of Investment Disputes.

 - Date Modified: